Grimo0/trijam-127/README.md

 # About

-Base structure for my games forked from (https://github.com/deepnight/gameBase).
+This game was made for the [Trijam #127](https://itch.io/jam/trijam-127) It uses the same base structure as in all my games (https://github.com/grimo0/gameBase) which is a fork from @deepnight's one.
 The language is **Haxe** (https://haxe.org).
 Builds are done with **Hashlink** (https://hashlink.haxe.org), a virtual machine, working on all platforms.
 And using **Heaps** (https://heaps.io), a 2D/3D Haxe library (*ie.* an Haxelib).
 All of those tools are free and open-source.